RUCDM/KB4Rec/README.md

 (3) With new entity set, similar to (1), we can get 2step subgraph.
 This subgraph is of rich semantics and fit for research purposes.

 This process is simple and reproducible.

-## <div id="Access"></div>Access to Subgraph
-For easy usage, we provide the 1step subgraph extrated with above process and all entities in 1step subgraphs.
-You can download it [here](https://drive.google.com/open?id=1mkTVPRizvbzq-9SpCFurDBDaPGdgvkda).
-You can get 2step subgraph with code and instruction in /expansion/2step/.
-All code is provided in this repo.

 ## <div id="References"></div>Licence and References